All Things Biltmore • 08/08/19

 In honor of hosting Downton Abbey: The Exhibition, November 8, 2019– April 7, 2020, we thought it would be fascinating to look at Downton Abbey—and Biltmore’s own history—through the lens of a wine bottle.

 We know that George Vanderbilt was a thoughtful wine collector in his own right, and he also relied upon the services of professional wine purveyor Alexander Morten who was well-known for his excellent taste and recommendations.

 To learn more about the process of procuring and preparing wines in the late 19th century, we turned to Jeff Plack, business development manager for Biltmore Wines and a wine aficionado in general, to “pour out” what he knows about the subject.

-"I love the fact that an episode of Downton rarely goes by without the characters sipping wine at some point," said Jeff.
-"Wine consumption was a direct measure of one’s wealth in that era and it was not unusual for large estates to have thousands of bottles in their cellars.
-At that time, the wines were mostly French."
+“I love the fact that in the new Downton Abbey feature film–and in many episodes of the six-season PBS Masterpiece series—the characters were sipping wine at some point,” said Jeff.
+“Wine consumption was a direct measure of one’s wealth in that era and it was not unusual for large estates to have thousands of bottles in their cellars.
+At that time, the wines were mostly French.”

-With modern winemaking techniques, we no longer need to use decanting machines and filters, and though we enjoy pairing wines based on qualities such as acidity and tannens, we also love complementing favorite flavors with wines we enjoy.
-Learn more about Biltmore Wines here.Return to Blog
+With modern winemaking techniques, we no longer need to use decanting machines and filters, and though we enjoy pairing wines based on qualities such as acidity and tannins, we also love complementing favorite flavors with wines we enjoy.

 Join us at the Winery for complimentary tastings of our award-winning wines.
 You can purchase Biltmore wines at most estate shops or online.
 In addition, experience Downton Abbey: The Exhibition hosted in two locations on estate grounds, November 8, 2019–April 7, 2020.